 The caves were explored some 130 years back and came to AP Tourism’s notice in 1980s.
 This is an underground cave, some 3.5 km long with an underground river.
-Well the caves are well maintained – they are well maintained and illuminated, timings are maintained, no food item is allowed inside and guide service is mandatory to look after the naughty types.
-The entrance is a circular pit and right away, one descends and then moves into a spacious chamber with a circular opening overhead.
+The caves are well maintained and illuminated, timings are maintained, and guide service is mandatory.
+The entrance is a circular pit and right away one descends into it and moves into a spacious chamber with a circular opening overhead.
 I craned my neck to see a deep blue sky at the rim of the crater!
-That was our last glimpse of the sky for a while.
+That was my last glimpse of the sky for a while.

 That one hour spent in the desolateness of Gandikota, the light air, the light feeling, I almost felt like growing wings and take a flight over this intricately fashioned geographical feature.
-Wish I could do that, flying over the greens, riding into the sunset, drink the melting shades in the sky or colour myself in those colours to become an inseparable part of this landscape: might be a shade between the sinking blue and orange of the sky and the drunken green of the water below.
+Wish I could do that, flying over the greens, riding into the sunset, drink the melting shades in the sky or colour myself in those colours to become an inseparable part of it: might be a shade between the sinking blue and orange of the sky and the drunken green of the water below.

 Fast facts: Kurnool is about 200 kms from Hyderabad and has good connectivity with Hyderabad.
 It is connected to all major cities via rail network.
 The APTDC hotel chain Haritha hotels is a good place to stay, apart from Kurnool, they have a dormitory in Belum caves and a hotel in Gandikota too to stay.

 13 Comments Add yours